 The school counselling service is part of the Pastoral Care and Wellbeing Team at MacKillop Catholic College (MCC).
 Pastoral Care refers to all actions taken within a school to promote a climate of care that enhances the personal, social, physical, emotional, mental and spiritual well-being of students and staff.
 The counselling service provides specialist support to the MCC community to better understand and manage student mental health and wellbeing issues, with a view to improving student outcomes.
 The service spans from Kindergarten to Grade 12 and provides direct support to students as well as preventative programs and assessments.

-Ms Jade Kremer experienced mental health clinician who has worked in services supporting children and adolescents presenting significant mental health concerns, behavioural challenges and neurodevelopmental disorders.
-Jade has been working as a primary school counsellor in a number of schools in the diocese prior to commencing at MacKillop in 2023.
-Jade works directly with children, school staff, parents and carers to enhance the wellbeing of primary students.
+Ms Jade Kremer is an experienced mental health clinician who has worked in services supporting children and adolescents presenting significant mental health concerns, behavioural challenges and neurodevelopmental disorders.
+Ms Kremer has been working as a primary school counsellor in a number of schools in the diocese prior to commencing at MacKillop in 2023.
+Ms Kremer works directly with children, school staff, parents and carers to enhance the wellbeing of primary students.

 Secondary students can self-refer to the counselling service or be referred by Parents/Carers and/or Pastoral Leaders.
 A referral form is required for all secondary referrals, please contact the school to access these.
 Counselling appointments are made with students during school hours, Monday-Friday.

 Referrals to the Primary Counsellor can be initiated by Parents/Carers and Teachers and are processed through the Principal.
 This intervention is short-term and requires Parent permission.
 A referral form can be accessed via the Class Teacher.
 Please return the completed forms to the Class Teacher or Principal.